SkillsFundingAgency/dfc-facclient-pkg-netstandard/README.md

-# Digital First Careers - Find a Course Client
+# National Careers Service - Find A Course Client

 This project provides a find a course client which allows courses to be searched and returned for a give set of keywords.
 Its uses the WFC find a course service as its data source.

+> [!IMPORTANT]
+> Following a successful release into Production, this repository has now been migrated into Azure DevOps.
+For all future changes, please visit ADO [here](https://sfa-gov-uk.visualstudio.com/National%20Careers%20Service%20(NCS)/_git/dfe-ncs-findacourse-client).

 ## Getting Started